PDF-WuKong: A Large Multimodal Model for Efficient Long PDF Reading with End-to-End Sparse Sampling: Related Works

-Besides, there are several models specifically designed for multi-page documents.
-Hi-VT5~\cite{TITO2023109834} and GRAM~\cite{blau2024gram} are two professional models for multi-page QA.
-They combine image tokens of multiple pages through hierarchical transformer architecture~\cite{TITO2023109834} or global-local reasoning~\cite{blau2024gram}, being able to handle up to 20 pages.
-Fox~\cite{liu2024focus} unifies all image tokens of up to 8 pages into a sequence to achieve multi-page QA. mPLUG-DocOwl2~\cite{hu2024mplugdocowl2} compress each high-resolution document image into 324 tokens, guided by low-resolution global visual features.
-These models encode each page separately and then perform page-level visual feature interactions.
-However, more pages generate more visual tokens, which brings greater resource consumption to LLM.
+There are several visual models specifically designed for multi-page documents.
+Fox~\cite{liu2024focus} unifies all image tokens of up to 8 pages into a sequence to achieve multi-page QA. mPLUG-DocOwl2~\cite{hu2024mplugdocowl2} compresses each high-resolution document image into 324 tokens, guided by low-resolution global visual features.
+Notably, DocSeeker~\cite{yan2026docseeker} embeds the retrieval capability directly into the model rather than relying on a separate RAG pipeline, introducing structured visual reasoning to achieve accurate and fine-grained evidence grounding in multi-page documents.
+To improve model interpretability, DocThinker~\cite{yu2025docthinker} leverages rule-based reinforcement learning for explainable document understanding.
+Besides, some general MLLMs such as MiniCPM-V~\cite{yao2024minicpm,yu2025minicpm}, InternVL~\cite{InternVL2.5,wang2025internvl3_5}, Qwen-VL~\cite{Qwen2.5-VL, Qwen3-VL}, and Granite Vision~\cite{team2025granite} can already support multi-image input by training with multi-image samples.
+These models encode each page image separately and then perform page-level visual feature interactions such as concatenation.
+However, more pages generate more visual tokens, which brings greater resource consumption to the LLM.
 This makes them inefficient and unable to process longer documents.

+Recently, some document understanding MLLMs based on pure visual RAG~\cite{yu2024visrag,chen2025svrag,yinmstar} have been proposed.
+They usually separate the page image retrieval and document understanding generation into two independent stages during training and inference.
+They still treat each page as a separate image and use pure visual retrieval to obtain page-level evidence.
+These retrieval schemes remain challenging for text-intensive document understanding due to insufficient text recognition capabilities.
+Moreover, they can only obtain page-level evidence rather than more fine-grained evidence.

+Beyond plain text and pure vision approaches, certain specialized models for multi-page documents attempt to integrate multimodal information by concatenating OCR tokens with visual features for each page.
+Hi-VT5~\cite{TITO2023109834} and GRAM~\cite{blau2024gram} are representative works in this category.
+They combine tokens of multiple pages through hierarchical transformer architecture~\cite{TITO2023109834} or global-local reasoning~\cite{blau2024gram}, being able to handle up to 20 pages.
+However, their token count still increases linearly with the number of pages.

-Given this, we propose first to parse the lengthy document into interleaved text and image content and then perform sparse sampling in an end-to-end manner.
+Therefore, we propose first to parse the lengthy document into interleaved text and image content and then perform multimodal sparse sampling in an end-to-end manner.
 Tab.~\ref{related} summarizes the attributes of each type of method.